Citi is an advertising partner

-The Mastercard® Black Card™ is another luxury card with a high annual fee: $0.
+The Mastercard® Black Card™ is another luxury card with a high annual fee: $495 ($195 for each Authorized User added to the account).
 Most consumers will be better off with the Citi Prestige® Card over the Mastercard® Black Card™ for a number of reasons aside from the price difference.

 First, the Mastercard® Black Card™ offers no way of transferring its rewards points to other loyalty programs, which limits their value.
 Second, the point-earning potential on the Mastercard® Black Card™ is also significantly worse than the Citi Prestige® Card.
-Mastercard® Black Card™ cardholders earn just 1 point on every dollar spent using the card.
+Mastercard® Black Card™ cardholders earn 2% value for airfare redemptions and 1.5% value for cash back redemptions.
 Finally, the Mastercard® Black Card™ has a limited lounge access benefit.
 Mastercard® Black Card™ cardholders can access the Lounge Club, but the program is not nearly as extensive as the Citi Prestige® Card's Priority Pass network.

 Citi Prestige® Card vs Chase Sapphire Preferred® Card

 - Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®

 - 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 - Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
 For example, 60,000 points are worth $750 toward travel